by Matt Slick

 Barney was terrified.
 There he was in the middle of the night, face to face with a spy holding a stun gun.
 All he had was a sock of marbles.
 The situation was grim.
 But suddenly, out of nowhere a sock dropped on the spy's shoulder.
 The spy turned around furiously and that is when Barney swung the marbles and let the bad guy have it, "Shunk!"
 The intruder fell to the floor, motionless as the first.

 Then unexpectedly a bird swooped down, picked up the sock and flew into the kitchen and out, apparently, through the broken window.

 Barney stared unbelievingly as he watched the bird, mouth agape.
 He checked the spy.
 Out cold.
-He got some more rags from the garage and tied this guy up, too.
+He got some more rope from the garage and tied this guy up too.

 "Ding dong."
 It was the doorbell.

 Barney walked over to it and opened.
 "Hello.
 Are you Mr. Rumpford?"